MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-features.md

 Apps in Microsoft Teams allow you to make your service available to users through a single Teams App package, which includes bots, tabs, connectors and messaging extensions.
 Learn more [here](~/overview).

-### Store
+### AppSource (formerly Office Store)

-The Store provides a listing of all apps available in Microsoft Teams spanning various categories.
-Developers can add their apps by [submitting their apps to the Office Store](~/publishing/apps-publish).
+AppSource provides a listing of all apps available in Microsoft Teams spanning various categories.
+Developers can add their apps by [submitting their apps to AppSource](~/publishing/apps-publish).

 ### Messaging extensions